tonghuikang/blog/_posts/2026-05-15-coding-interaction.md

 Halfway through, you notice that the button text is not visible in dark mode.
 You type a correction into the chat box.
 Your message is queued until the next tool boundary - it feels like the agent is stonewalling you.
-You can interrupt the agent to get your queries immediately answered, but this discards current agent progress.
+You can interrupt the agent to get your queries immediately answered, but this discards the agent's current progress.

 *What it should be.*
 You point out that the text is not visible in dark mode.
 The model reads your message immediately and acknowledges your comment.
 The planning channel updates to include the new constraint.
-The implementation channel will work on the next available opportunity.
+The implementation channel will pick it up at the next available opportunity.
 You do not have to wait for a turn boundary, and you do not feel stonewalled.